schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 It has modes such as `Normal` and `Insert`, where you can navigate between one, and edit text in another.
 There are other modes such as `Visual` and `Command` that let you select text and execute commands, respectively.

 Editing text was muscle memory for me.
 It was not like I had to think about the sequence of keys I needed to press to achieve a desired behavior.
-Deleting a line with `Shift-v` or `dd` for example, was something I never had to think about.
+Deleting a line with `Shift-v` or `dd` for example, was natural.
 I just went, I want to delete a line, do `Shift-v`.
-With dvorak, it felt really uncomfortable.
+With dvorak, I just couldn't do it.
 I felt like I had to re-learn how to use Vim, to be able to use it with Dvorak.

 I was devastated.
 Having invested so much time trying to learn a new layout only to not be able to do the thing that I decided to learn it for in the first place.
-I tried looking at ways to map my Vim key bindings to QWERTY, such that I would be typing only my key bindings in QWERTY and every other text in Dvorak.
+I tried looking at ways to map my Vim key bindings to QWERTY, such that I'd be typing commands inside `Normal` mode using QWERTY and every other text in Dvorak.
 But I soon realized that it would,
 - Defeat the entire purpose of switching to Dvorak in the first place.
 - Be impossible to be able to use Dvorak outside of Vim in programs such as tmux.
 - Absolutely turn my brain into mush.